Skip to main content

 • The max retry count is reached.

-You can inspect delivery health and failures via GET /v1/developer/webhooks/audit.
+You can inspect delivery health and failures through the webhook management section in your account dashboard.

 Security